nginx/unit-docs/source/installation.rst

     The default values are :samp:`bin` and :samp:`sbin`, respectively.

 --control=socket
-    Address of the control API socket; Unix sockets (starting with :samp:`unix:`), IPv4, and IPv6 sockets are valid here.

-    The default value is :samp:`unix:control.unit.sock`, created as :samp:`root` with :samp:`600` permissions.
+    Control API socket address; Unix (with :samp:`unix:` prefix), IPv4, or IPv6 socket can be used.

     .. warning::

        For security reasons, avoid opening sockets on public interfaces in production.

+    The default value is :samp:`unix:control.unit.sock`, created as :samp:`root` with :samp:`600` permissions.

 --incdir=directory, --libdir=directory
     Directory paths for :program:`libunit` header files and libraries.